 If you purchase an independently reviewed item through our site, we earn an affiliate commission.
 Read our affiliate disclosure.

-The location of a beehive is not fixed, and sometimes it becomes necessary to transport beehives, especially over long distances.
+The location of a beehive is not fixed, and sometimes it becomes necessary to move beehives, especially over long distances.
 The work is hard but the entire process is not complicated at all.
-When you need to truck bees, you should take their needs and behavior into consideration.
+When you need to move bees, you should take their needs and behavior into consideration.
 Proper preparations and provision for feed are needed by the beekeeper moving their bees for various purposes.
-In pollination season, beehives are moved long distances.
+In pollination season, beehives are moved over long distances.
 This guide takes you through moving beehives and making sure that the honeybee colonies inside are well taken care of.
 It provides you with detailed information about trucking bees and how to move a beehive.

 What You Need to Know Before Moving Beehives

 Moving honeybee colonies to a new location disorients them.
 They take time to get familiar with the surroundings.
 Once they are familiar with the new location, they can make longer flights from the beehive.
 You can move beehives a short distance or over long distances.
 When moving a short distance, it is good to restrict daily movements to distances of not more than 3 feet from the original position.
 Longer distance moving of the beehive should be to a location at least 3 miles from the original location.

 If the distance is shorter, the bees might recognize landmarks and go looking for a beehive at the original location.
 When you move the beehive a short distance, leave some twigs or other suitable obstacles just after the entrance of the beehive.
 It makes bees have to re-orient themselves as they are leaving the beehive.
 This is better than the bees having to look for the beehive when they are coming back to the beehive.